zrong/rookout/README.rst

-A python library written by zrong.
+A rookie's workout library by zrong